Retention Starts on Day 1

 How to hire and onboard faster, make teams more productive, and keep the people you have.

-“The worker shortage is real — and it’s getting worse by the day,” that’s how US Chamber of Commerce President and CEO Suzanne Clark began a recent announcement.
-The organization shows there were a record 8.1 million job openings in the United States in March 2021 and about half as many available workers for every open job.
-1
+“The worker shortage is real — and it’s getting worse by the day,” that’s how US Chamber of Commerce President and CEO Suzanne Clark began her announcement.
+That was March 2021.
+The organization showed there were a record 8.1 million job openings in the United States at the time and about half as many available workers for every open job.1 Today, that number is up to 9.8 million with 5.9 million people unemployed.2

-This news came as no surprise to anyone trying to fill an open position or retain employees in today’s labor market.
+This news comes as no surprise to anyone trying to fill an open position or retain employees in the current labor market.

-The roots of the $1T problem5 are multifaceted.
+The roots of the $1T problem7 are multifaceted.

 At the same time, the tightness of the job market is creating tremendous competition.
 It’s never been easier for an employee to quit his job at one plant, walk across the street, and get hired at another.
 And in many cases, it’s literally that easy.